Théo Hernandez: International career

+Hernandez played for France at under–18, under–19, and under–20 levels.
+In October 2017, due to a lack of call ups to the France under–21 team, Hernandez suggested he might switch his allegiance to Spain, where he had lived since he was two.

 On 26 April 2018, Hernandez received his first call to the France senior squad.
 He made his debut on 7 September 2021 in a World Cup qualifier against Finland, a 2–0 home victory.
 He started and played the whole game.
 In October 2021, ahead of the UEFA Nations League semi-finals against Belgium, Théo for the first time received a call-up to the national team from Didier Deschamps together with his brother Lucas; the two were later fielded in the 3–4–1–2 formation as a left centre-back and a left wing-back, respectively, making it the first time they played together in a senior competitive game.
 On 7 October, he scored a late-time winner in the 3–2 victory against the aforementioned opponent, sending his team to the final for the first time in history of the tournament.

 In November 2022, Hernandez was named in France's final squad for the 2022 FIFA World Cup in Qatar.
 On 14 December, he scored a goal in a 2–0 win over Morocco in the semi-finals.

 In June 2024, he was named in the squad for UEFA Euro 2024 in Germany.
 In their quarter-final match against Portugal on 5 July, he scored the winning penalty kick of the shoot-out to send his country into the next round.

+On 14 May 2026, Hernandez was selected in the 26-man squad for the 2026 FIFA World Cup.